alhufton2/journal-dist-compare/README.md

 The hypothesis that the distributions are distinct is evaluated using pairwise [Kolmogorov-Smirnov tests](https://en.wikipedia.org/wiki/Kolmogorov-Smirnov_test).

-For each journal, the top ten most cited articles are listed for the selected period, with links to the [OpenCitations.net](https://opencitations.net/), where users can explore metadata on the citing articles is openly available.
+For each journal, the top ten most cited articles are listed for the selected period, with links to OpenCitations.net](https://opencitations.net/), where users can explore metadata on the citing articles if openly available.

 ## Dependencies
 - CHI